jamesmedlin/Thermodynamics/README.md

 # ThermodynamicsProject

 My knowledge of thermodynamics manifests itself in the design and abstraction of some parts and calculations.
-My computer science skills are exemplified in object oriented patterns such as the builder pattern, factory pattern,  decorator, and more.
+My computer science skills are exemplified in object oriented patterns such as the builder pattern, factory pattern, decorator patter, and more.
 I am currently working on this project and plan to make a view interface soon, which may be apparent as I have designed some immutable information that can be safely passed to other interfaces.